 - Career growth: what it means in different organizations and how to make it happen in existing positions (internal mobility programs, informal learning, volunteerism)

-- Changing the organizational culture and mindset
+- Changing the organizational culture and mindset, removing barriers for career growth particularly with women and minorities

 - Issues associated with growth and development in global organizations